Mi-CS/stylometric_features/README.md

-# Stylometric-based authorship for single and multi-authored documents
+# Stylometry-based authorship for single and multi-authored documents

-We explore an stylometric-based feature-engineered approach for authorship classification in different datasets.
+We explore an stylometry-based feature-engineered approach for Authorship Analysis tasks in different datasets.
 For multi-author documents we employ the stylometric features to build a graph based on document-similarity, where documents that share similar style portions are linked.

 ## Datasets